FilippoProjetto/cloudstack-documentation/source/releasenotes/about.rst

 For CentOS users using the security groups feature on KVM it is needed to install the epel-release and python36-libvirt packages.

-New User Interface & Depreciation notice of existing UI
+New User Interface & Deprecation notice of existing UI
 =======================================================

 Cloudstack 4.14 ships with a Technical Preview of a new, modern User Interface (project Primate).